-In the previous season, Elliot Madore returned to the Dutch National Opera in the European premiere of John Adams’ Girls of the Golden West directed by Peter Sellars, a role he premiered at the San Francisco Opera in the 2017-2018 season.
+Elliot Madore returned in the season 2018-2019 to the Dutch National Opera in the European premiere of John Adams’ Girls of the Golden West directed by Peter Sellars, a role he premiered at the San Francisco Opera in the 2017-2018 season.
 He also returned to the Zurich Opera in a new production of Sweeney Todd as Anthony Hope and debuted as Figaro in Il barbiere di Siviglia at Manitoba Opera.
 He sang Carmina Burana with the Kalamazoo Bach Festival, Kitchener-Waterloo Symphony, and Colorado Symphony having previously sung it with the Cleveland Orchestra.

 In the 2017-2018 season, he returned to the San Francisco Opera for the world premiere of John Adams’ Girls of the Golden West directed by Peter Sellars and the Zurich Opera as Germano in La scala di seta.
 He debuted with the Berlin Philharmonic as The Cat/Grandfather Clock in L’enfant et les sortilèges conducted by Seiji Ozawa, with the Bremen Kammerphilharmonie in Pelléas et Melisande conducted by Mirga Gražinyte-Tyla, and with the Los Angeles Philharmonic singing Papageno’s arias with Gustavo Dudamel.
 He returned to the Tanglewood Music Festival where he sang Bernstein’s Songfest with the Boston Symphony Orchestra.